 - Marie Veronique does not offer any balms but I’ve worked with them for over 4 years in my treatment room and let me tell you, they do oils and serums right!
 I have used there reparative and rejuvenating night oil many times for face massage on myself and my clients.
 Safe to say it is one of my top 3 face oils and a little goes a long way.

 - I was introduced to Juice Beauty over 10 years ago, which means they are not new to the skin game.
 However, I freaking love a multi-use balm mask product and this one they have is new to me!
 Their line overall yields a high amount of organic ingredients with targeted and active ingredients.
 There is a reason I remember being introduced to them over a decade ago!

 - African Botanicals is among a higher end luxury and botanically based line and with good reason!
 They are made in South Africa and offer some very unique formulations.
 I love that their balm is formulated with retinol, yes please!
 Their ingredients are sourced with high integrity for their products, South African culture, land and they adhere to the highest EU manufacturing standards.
 The brand has an overall stellar philosophy and is creating some serious results driven skincare.

 There you have it!
 I hope this has helped anyone reading to gain some clarity and enjoy a few tips from my treatment room in setting the tone for what to seek out in the best face balm and face oils for face massage.
-In the meantime, I highly recommend you jump on my waitlist for the launch of Radiant Beauty Collective.
 My work here on the blog is a taste of what we dive deep into throughout Radiant Beauty Collective so if you like my blog, wait till you see what is inside!